epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ### [Creditors agent's fake email server](http://localhost:8025/)

-You will need this in order to read the email messages which the *creditors agent* sends to you during user registration and login.
+You will need this in order to read the email messages which the *creditors agent* sends to you, during user registration and login.

 ## Conclusion